 Google+ is moving toward a more “focused experience.”
 People are using Google+ to have conversations with others who share their interests.
-Google will be moving some features that “aren’t essential to an interest-based social experience” while adding new features such as Google+ Collections that help users organize and enjoy posts better.
+Google will be running some features that “aren’t essential to an interest-based social experience” while adding new features such as Google+ Collections that help users organize and enjoy posts better.

 No more “mandatory” Google+ account creation.
 Didn’t it bother you the first time you wanted to comment on a YouTube video, but you didn’t want it posted on your Google+ profile?
 (Like, say you’re into Viking death metal but also really, really like that new Taylor Swift single that just dropped, which could be bad for your public image.)
 Well, Google heard and listened—they are separating Google+ from YouTube.

-In fact, you’ll no longer see that Google+ sign up page when you use any other Google sites.
+You’ll no longer see that Google+ sign up page when you use any other Google sites.
 Your Google account and your Google+ page will be separate.
 Bradley Horowitz, Google’s VP of Streams, Photos, and Sharing, shared this little nugget on the matter on his own Google+ post: “We want to formally retire the notion that a Google+ membership is required for anything at Google… other than using Google+ itself.”

 So, no—Google+ isn’t going away completely.
-But it will seem less invasive to users who simply don’t want to use it.
-Once again, Google proves it knows what’s best for their users—and for their brand.
+But it will seem less invasive to users who don’t want to use it.
+Once again, Google proves it knows what’s best for their users—and their brand.